-Norton Children’s Gynecology in Louisville is the only practice in Kentucky dedicated to gynecological care of children, adolescents and young women.
+Norton Children’s Gynecology, affiliated with the UofL School of Medicine, is the only practice in Kentucky, Louisville and Southern Indiana dedicated to gynecological care of children, adolescents and young women.
 Our specialists treat ovarian cysts and tumors with expertise and with an understanding of the unique needs of girls and young women.

 Ovarian tumors are less common than cysts.
 Tumors may be benign (noncancerous) or cancerous.

 Either type of mass can appear individually or in clusters, on one or both ovaries.

 In teens, hormonal changes during the menstrual cycle can cause ovarian cysts to develop.
 The cause of ovarian masses in infants and children is unknown.

 Symptoms of an ovarian mass can depend on the size, location and type of growth, though sometimes there are no symptoms at all.
 Possible symptoms include:

 When an ovarian mass occurs in a young girl — under age 8 — she may experience a rise in estrogen.
 This hormonal spike could cause:

 How our team treats an ovarian mass will depend on its cause and symptoms.
 We understand the unique needs of treating girls and young women, and we use techniques specially designed to care for such patients.
 Careful monitoring might be recommended in cases where there are no symptoms.
 In other instances, surgical removal may be required.
 If the mass is cancerous, additional treatment might be needed at Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine.